Hello!

 Education

-Experience and intensive self-study in meteorology.
-Training in psychology, and clinical as well as non-clinical social work, and multimedia.
+Training in clinical and non-clinical social work, psychology, meteorology, and multimedia.

 Thesis: Weather on the brain II: A preliminary quantification of the need to think about weather through the development and initial validation of the Need for Cognition about Weather Scale